streamlit/docs/content/library/get-started/installation/use-python-environments.md

 ### Use your new environment

-1. Any time you want to use the new environment, you first need to go to your project folder (where the `.venv` directory lives) and run the command to activate it:
+1. Any time you want to use your new environment, you first need to go to your project folder (where the `.venv` directory lives) and run the command to activate it:

    ```bash
    # Windows command prompt